• Skip to primary navigation

 Recipe FAQs

-Can I use frozen raspberries in this parfait?
+Can I use frozen raspberries for a raspberry parfait?

 Yes, you can use frozen raspberries!
 Just thaw them in the fridge first and strain out the accumulated liquid before mixing them with the sugar.